kitamura102/test.tokokai.or.jp/wp-content/plugins/list-category-posts/readme.txt

 Donate Link: http://picandocodigo.net/programacion/wordpress/list-category-posts-wordpress-plugin-english/#support
 Tags: list, categories, posts, cms
 Requires at least: 3.3
-Tested up to: 6.7.1
+Tested up to: 6.8.1
 Requires PHP: 5.6
-Stable tag: 0.90.3
+Stable tag: 0.91.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-List Category Posts allows you to list posts by category and many other parameters in a post, page or widget.
-You use the [catlist] shortcode to select which posts to show and how.
-There's tons of customizations available.
+Very customizable plugin to list posts by category (or tag, author and more) in a post, page or widget.
+It uses the [catlist] shortcode to select posts.

 == Description ==